List of diplomatic missions in India

-This is a list of diplomatic missions in India.
-There are 159 embassies/high commissions in New Delhi, and many countries maintain consulates in other Indian cities.
-Most of these diplomatic missions in Delhi are located in Chanakyapuri diplomatic enclave.
+The Republic of India hosts 165 embassies/high commissions in its capital, New Delhi.
+Its major cities, such as Mumbai, Kolkata, Chennai, & Bengaluru, are host to career consulates.
+Most of these diplomatic missions in Delhi are located in Chanakyapuri, Vasant Vihar, Anand Niketan, and Shanti Niketan.
 In January 2017, the Union Council of Ministers approved Dwarka Sector 24 to be a second Diplomatic Enclave for 39 countries on 34.87 ha of area, after Chanakyapuri.

 This listing does not include honorary consulates.